 We collect information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household (“personal information”).
 We may collect the following categories of your personal information:

-Category of Personal InformationExamples
+Category of Personal Information Examples

-Identifiers ("Identifiers")Name, alias, postal address, social security number, personal identifier, online identifier, email address, account name, driver’s license number, passport number, or other similar identifiers.
+Identifiers ("Identifiers") Name, alias, postal address, social security number, unique personal identifier, online identifier, email address, account name, driver’s license number, passport number, or other similar identifiers.

-Personal Information Categories Listed in the California Customer Records statue (Cal.
+Personal Information Described in the California Customer Records statue (Cal.
 Civ.
-Code 1798.80(e)) (“Other PI”)Name, signature, social security number, address, telephone number, passport number, driver’s license or state identification card number, annuity contract number, insurance policy number, employment, employment history, bank account number, or any other financial information or health information.
+Code 1798.80(e)) ("Other PI") Real name, signature, social security number, address, telephone number, passport number, driver’s license or state identification card number, insurance policy number, employment, employment history, bank account number, or any other financial information or health information.
 Some personal information included in this category may overlap with other categories.

-Characteristics of protected classifications under California or federal law (“Characteristics”)Age, citizenship, marital status, medical condition, physical or mental disability, and sex.
+Characteristics of protected classifications under California or federal law ("Characteristics") Age, race, ancestry, national origin, citizenship, marital status, medical condition, physical or mental disability, sex (including gender, pregnancy, or childbirth and related conditions), sexual orientation, and veteran or military status.
+Some personal information included in this category may overlap with other categories.

-Commercial Information (“Commercial”)Records of personal property, products or services purchased, obtained or considered.
+Commercial Information ("Commercial") Records of personal property, products or services purchased, obtained or considered.

-Internet or other electronic network activity information (“Internet Activity”)Browsing history, search history, and information regarding a consumer’s interaction with an Internet Web site, application, or advertisement.
+Internet or other electronic network activity information ("Internet Activity") Browsing history, search history, and information regarding a consumer’s interaction with an Internet website, application, or advertisement.

-Geolocation data (“Geolocation”)Physical location and/or movements.
+Geolocation data ("Geolocation") Physical location and/or movements.

-Sensory data ("Sensory")Audio, electronic, visual, or similar information.
+Sensory data ("Sensory") Audio, electronic, visual, or similar information.

-Professional or employment-related information (“Professional”)Current and/or past employment history, professional licenses or affiliations.
+Professional or employment-related information ("Professional") Current and/or past employment history, professional licenses or affiliations.
 Education records for maintaining continuing education requirements.

-Inferences drawn from other personal information (“Inferences”)Information used to create a profile about a consumer reflecting the consumer’s characteristics or behavior, such as driving behaviors or account transactions.
+Inferences drawn from other personal information ("Inferences") Information used to create a profile about a consumer reflecting the consumer’s characteristics or behavior, such as driving behaviors or account transactions.

 Sources of Personal Information